bradeneast/bradeneast.com/_src/about.md

 - Quality-checks and review at every step.
 Each element of the project is carefully crafted and delivered for review in a shareable format.

 I pride myself in tailoring each project to your unique needs.
 If you want to work with an agency at arms length, this might not be a good fit.

+> P.S.
+Are you a leader in your church?
+>
+> Aside from partnering with Bartlesville-area businesses, my [agency for churches](//restore.graphics) is featured as an Oklahoma [Best Branding Agency](https://www.designrush.com/agency/logo-branding/oklahoma).